Table of Contents

 MFT Explorer is a very powerful and easy to use tool for visualizing the $MFT.

 First, you’re going to want to get a $MFT.
 If your system is NTFS, you can use your own!
-Extract it out using KAPE and examine with MFTECmd via the KAPE Module or via MFTECmd on its own.
-Alternatively, mount the Lone Wolf 2018 image and extract out the MFT with KAPE.
+Extract it out using KAPE and examine with MFTECmd via the KAPE Modules or via MFTECmd on its own.
+Alternatively, mount the Lone Wolf 2018 image and extract out the $MFT with KAPE.

 There’s honestly not much to the GUI that needs explanation once you get a $MFT loaded.
 It’s very similar to traversing a file system in Windows File Explorer (or an alternative like Directory Opus).
 All the information stored by the $MFT for each entry will be in the Overview tab on the right side.